Goose10X/FiveM-BrighterEmergencyLights/README.md

 # FiveM-BrighterEmergencyLights
 Brighter Emergency Lights for FiveM

-This is NOT a graphics mod.
+This is NOT a graphics mod. <br>
-This is a .dat text file that adjusts the GTA lighting settings.
+This is a .dat text file that adjusts the GTA lighting settings. <br>
-This visualsetting.dat file was custom adjusted by Goose10X to enhance the emergency lighting settings for day and night in FiveM.
+This visualsetting.dat file was custom adjusted by Goose10X to enhance the emergency lighting settings for day and night in FiveM. <br>

 # How to install
 • Download the visualsetting.dat file